davide-marino00/PBI_DOCS/refac.md

 ```dax
 IF(YEAR(DimDate[ShortDate]) <= YEAR(TODAY()), 1, 0)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'CurrentYearFlag' in a data model, specifically within a date dimension table (DimDate).
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'CurrentYearFlag' in a data model, specifically in a date dimension table (DimDate).

 Here's what it does in simple terms: